Skip to main content

 SymptomLikely causeFix

-Pods stuck Pending even though max not hitPod's nodeSelector / tolerations don't match any pool, or the pool template wouldn't fit pod requests.kubectl describe pod <name> shows scheduler events.
+Pods stuck Pending even though max not hitPod's nodeSelector / tolerations do not match any pool, or the pool template cannot fit pod requests.kubectl describe pod <name> shows scheduler events.
 Verify pool labels match nodeSelector and the worker plan has enough CPU / RAM.

 Pool stays at min even with zero loadWorking as intended. min is a floor.Lower min if you want full reclaim.
 Set min: 0 to allow scale to zero.

-Scale-up adds nodes but pods still don't scheduleNew node's labels / taints don't match pod's selectors, or pod has bigger requests than template.Recheck pool labels / taints.
+Scale-up adds nodes but pods still do not scheduleNew node's labels / taints do not match pod's selectors, or pod has bigger requests than the template.Recheck pool labels / taints.
 Increase plan size or pick a different pool.

 Scale-down stalls on one nodeA pod with a strict PodDisruptionBudget or safe-to-evict: false is pinned there.Relax the PDB, scale the blocking workload temporarily, or raise Drain timeout on the pool.